sgwicks/gatherers/README.md

 Welcome to my very first React Game: Gatherers!

-This game was build in ReactJS and is a very basic attempt at a game I will probably revisit in future, but not in this repo.
-It will probably be quicker to rebuild it from scratch with better techniques and better planning.
-Still, what I have here is fun enough for 5 or 10 minutes of your time.
+This game was built in ReactJS and is an ongoing development.
+What I have here is the core concept, and I have plenty more planned to make it a more fully fleshed out game.
+Check back now and then for updates!

 ## How to Install